 Are there Things To Do in Inverness without a Car?

 Yes!
-Many visitors think that a car is necessary to visit Inverness and the Highlands – and it’s simply not true.
-We did not have a car for our trip – and we can happily report that there are an incredible number of things to do and see in Inverness without driving a car.
+Many visitors think that a car is necessary to visit Inverness and the Highlands.
+It’s simply not true.
+We can happily report that there are an incredible number of things to see in Inverness without driving a car.
+There’s advice for getting around in the Inverness Travel Tips section at the end of the article.

 How Many Days in Inverness, Scotland?